 Of course, lots of fictional books contain underlying lessons.
 However, through fictional protagonists, these messages are scintillating in the background and not mechanically directed toward our brain.

-We register them but do not immediately process them – this usually only happens after we finish a book and decide to decipher the story’s underpinning nuances.
+We register them but do not immediately process them.
+That usually happens after we finish a book and decide to decipher the story’s underpinning nuances.

-If you are in dire need of book recommendations, here are some of my all-time fiction favorites: Of Mice and Men by John Steinbeck, The Alchemist by Paulo Coelho, Into the Wild by John Krakauer, and On the Road by Jack Kerouac.
+If you need book recommendations, here are some of my all-time fiction favorites: Of Mice and Men by John Steinbeck, The Alchemist by Paulo Coelho, Into the Wild by John Krakauer, and On the Road by Jack Kerouac.

 4. Tidy up one room in your house